porsche-design-system/porsche-design-system/docs/dependencies.md

 # Dependencies 03.03.2023

-## UX-Pin Wrappers

-UX-Pin is not ready for the major babel loader upgrade jet.

-### Affected dependencies:

-- `babel-loader`

 ## Shared

-- upgrading `octokit` causes a memory leak also only used in `scripts/clearGitHubActionLogs.ts` which is never called 🤷
 - upgrading `puppeteer` to the latest version leads to issues with our vrt tester when javascript is disabled

 ### Affected dependencies:

-- `@octokit/core`
 - `puppeteer`

 ## Playwright